ozyurtf/cpu-scheduler/README.md

               Thread-1     Thread-2
 ```

-Because threads within the same process share the same address space, unlike processes, one thread can completely modify another thread's stack.
-In other words, there is no protection among threads because of this.
-Even though lack of protection looks negative, it allows efficient communication between different threads.
-But it also introduces the risk of data corruption and race conditions **if proper synchronization mechanisms** are not applied.
+Because threads within the same process share the same address space, one thread can completely modify or even destroy another thread's stack.
+In other words, there is no protection among threads.

+Even though the lack of protection may seem negative, the factor that causes this lack of protection (sharing address space and resources) is actually what allows efficient communication between different threads.

+But as we mentioned, sharing address space and resources also introduces the risk of data corruption and race conditions **if proper synchronization mechanisms** are not applied.
 Therefore, it is important to apply synchronization techniques such as **semaphores, lock variables, busy waiting** etc. to ensure data integrity.

-A thread typically has:
-- a state (current activity of the thread such as running, ready, blocked, etc.)
-- saved thread context (when CPU stops running thread A and starts running the thread B, the thread context of the thread A is saved so that the next time it executes thread A, it can start from where it left off)
-- stack
-- storage for local variables
-- access to the memory and resources of the process that it is part of

-What threads add t othe process is to allow multiple executions to take place in the same process environment.
-Having threads running in one process is analogue to the having process running in one computer.
-In the former case, the threads share an address space and other resources in the process, in the latter case processes share physical memory, disks, printers, and other resources in the computer.
+What threads add to the process is the ability to allow multiple executions to take place in the same process environment.
+Having threads running in one process is analogue to the having processes running in one computer.
+In the former case, the threads share an address space and other resources in the process.
+In the latter case processes share physical memory, disks, printers, and other resources in the computer.

 Items that are shared by all threads in a process:
 - address space